maomaoguan/hsbcAntifraud/README.md

 all tests are under antifraud-web/src/test/java/...; tests can be run in either idea or triggered by a maven build

+* NOTED, to make test running locally, spring.profiles.active shall be set to dev, which is located antifraud-web/src/main/resources/application.yml
+  - active: dev

 ### the unit test regarding each major feature and modules
 * FeatureTest
 * RuleTest